-Dominican Medical Group has influenza (or flu) vaccines available - contact the location nearest you for appointment information.
-Patients over 65 or those with chronic illness should be sure to get vaccinated.
-All patients are welcome to get the vaccine.
+Dignity Health Medical Group-Dominican offers influenza (flu) vaccines.
+Contact the Care Center closest to you for information.
+Persons over 65 years of age or those with a chronic illness should always receive a flu vaccination, however, all patients are welcome to obtain a flu vaccination.
 The vaccine is a not a live virus and can not give you an infection.
 Uncommon side effects include a sore arm or low grade fever.
 Patients with egg allergy or previous reaction to the vaccine should not be immunized and should consult with their physician.

-Ask a doctor for the vaccine if you:
+Ask a doctor for the pneumococcal vaccine if you:

 - Are age 65 or older